JBuongio/jbuongio.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---
 I am a geomicrobiologist and researcher at the University of Tennessee.
-I am also an adjunct professor within the [Division of Natural Sciences](https://www.maryvillecollege.edu/academics/faculty/jbuongiorno/) at Maryville College in Tennessee.
 To understand the mutual interactions between microorganisms and their surroundings, I harness the power of an interdisciplinary approach, bridging the divide between the fields of Earth and Life science.
 This exciting work allows me to investigate the relationships between microorganisms and their environment in some of the most extreme places on Earth, including <a href='https://jbuongio.github.io/Argentina-2019/'>boiling hot springs </a>, energy-starved, deeply buried marine sediments, Arctic sediments, Antarctic permafrost, and high-altitude hypersaline lakes.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="12000" data-pause="hover" >